Nature and Nourishment

 Many clients come to me after years of trial and error: plants that didn’t thrive, gardens that required constant input, or big ideas that never quite came together.

 I approach gardens as integrated systems, not isolated projects.
+Early decisions about layout, placement, and sequencing shape everything that follows.
+The process begins with understanding how the land functions before installation.
 That means considering food production, native and ecological planting, soil health, water use, site conditions, and long-term maintenance from the start — whether we’re working on a single kitchen garden or an entire property.

 Projects often begin with edible gardens or raised beds and naturally evolve into broader landscape planning as clients see how food, ecology, and design work together.